dudeperf3ct/dudeperf3ct.github.io/_posts/2019-05-07-Fun-in-Deep-Learning-Project.md

 **Learnings**

-- Initially we trained all models with a constant learning rate
+- Initially we trained all models with a constant learning rate.
 - Instead of using constant learning rate, we implemented cyclic learning rate and learning rate finder which provided a great boost in terms of both speed and accuracy for performing various experiments.
-- Transfer learning with resnet-18 performed poorly
+- Transfer learning with resnet-18 performed poorly.
 - From above results of test evaluation, we can see that model performs poorly on specific characters as there can be confusion due to similarity like digit 1 and letter l, digit 0 and letter o or O, digit 5 and letter s or S or digit 9 and letter q or Q.
 - Accuracies on train dataset are 78% on lenet, 83% on resnet and 84% on custom.
 - Accuracies on val dataset are 80% on lenet, 81% on resnet and 82% on custom.